Article updated 2020.

 I was crying for an hour.
 I had assumed that enough years spent invested in my man would mean he’d automatically propose marriage.
 I had fantasies that he would propose on his own without me EVER mentioning marriage; because that would mean I was like, extra awesome.

-I didn’t realise that there’s ways to get a man to commit that are genuine.
+I didn’t yet realise that there’s ways to get a man to commit that are genuine.
 I thought I should just go along in the relationship until he automatically proposed, in his own time.
 (Lol.
 I didn’t understand then, that men’s relationship timeline and women’s relationship timeline are vastly different).

 So what was I to do?
 Well, I felt scared.
 I had to work this out on my own.
 Why hadn’t I thought about it earlier?
-I had assumed marriage would just come.
+I had assumed marriage would just come, because he loves me.

 He had told me that despite no engagement or marriage, that “no man could be more committed to you than I am.”

 See, when we are in a fearful state; women always wonder…what if?
 What if he leaves?
 What if he abandons us?
 Especially if I trust him completely and I even have his children…